aws-neuron/aws-neuron-sdk/docs/tensorflow-neuron/tutorial-compile-infer.md

 scp -i <PEM key file>  ./resnet50_neuron.zip ec2-user@<instance DNS>:~/  # AML2
 ```

-## Step 4: Install TensorFlow-Neuron and Neuron Runtime on Inference Instance
+## Step 4: Install TensorFlow-Neuron and Neuron-Runtime on the Deployment-Instance

 If using DLAMI, activate aws_neuron_tensorflow_p36 environment and skip this step.